AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 opacity: 0 → 1,y: 20 → 0,duration: 0.5).

 Why bg-blue-600 won.
 The path is traceable.
 Tailwind 1.0 launched in 2019 with a default blue-500 of #3b82f6 and blue-600 of #2563eb.
 Bootstrap had used a similar blue (#007bff) for years.
 The "trustworthy SaaS blue" lineage runs back through Facebook (2004), LinkedIn (2003), Twitter (2006), Dropbox (2007).
 When LLMs trained on the post-2019 web, they encountered this exact hex value tens of millions of times in marketing screenshots, GitHub READMEs, and Tailwind documentation pages.
-The model learned: "primary color in a SaaS interface" → #3b82f6.
-RLHF reinforced it because the human reviewers — almost all of whom worked on the post-2019 web themselves — preferred the familiar shade.
+The model learned: "primary color in a SaaS interface" maps to #3b82f6.
+RLHF reinforced it because the human reviewers, almost all of whom worked on the post-2019 web themselves, preferred the familiar shade.

 Why purple-pink gradients.
 A more recent lineage.
-Stripe's checkout page in 2018-2019 used a gradient.
+Stripe's checkout in 2018-2019 used a gradient.
 Vercel's marketing in 2019-2020 used a gradient.
-By 2021, the "purple-to-pink" gradient was the visual language of "we are a developer-tool startup".
-By 2023, every model had internalized it as the default decorative gradient.
-By 2026, it is so common that using it signals nothing about your product and everything about your tooling.
+By 2021 the purple-to-pink gradient was the visual language of "we are a developer-tool startup".
+By 2023 every model had internalized it as the default decorative gradient.
+By 2026 it is so common that using it signals nothing about your product and everything about your tooling.
+Why this exact gradient became the field's house style is dissected in Tailwind blue is the new Comic Sans.

 Why rounded-2xl.
 Rounded corners have a similar history.
 Bootstrap's default was 4px in 2013.
 Material Design pushed it to 8px in 2014.
-Apple's UI moved to 12-16px on iOS over 2018-2020. shadcn's default Card component uses rounded-xl (12px) and rounded-2xl (16px) in different blocks.
+Apple's iOS moved to 12-16px over 2018-2020. shadcn's Card uses rounded-xl (12px) and rounded-2xl (16px) across different blocks.
 Models recommend rounded-2xl because it is the highest-probability radius value in the recent training data.

 What this tells search engines.
-Search engines have access to rendering signals — they can extract dominant colors from screenshots, font families from CSS, and component class names from HTML.
-They do not officially admit to using these as ranking signals, but the Helpful Content Update has correlated strongly with sites whose visual signatures cluster near the generator centroid.
+Search engines have rendering signals.
+They extract dominant colors from screenshots, font families from CSS, and component class names from HTML.
+They do not officially admit to using these as ranking signals, but the Helpful Content Update correlates strongly with sites whose visual signatures cluster near the generator centroid.
 The mechanism is not "Google detected your blue-purple gradient and demoted you".
-The mechanism is "Google detected that your site is one of forty-seven near-identical sites for the same keyword, all built in March 2026, none with substantial backlinks, and demoted the entire cluster".
+It is "Google detected that your site is one of forty-seven near-identical sites for the same keyword, all built in March 2026, none with substantial backlinks, and demoted the entire cluster".

 The shadcn question.
 Is shadcn/ui itself slop?
 No. shadcn is a curated collection of well-built React components with sensible defaults.
-The slop is in *unmodified* shadcn — using its defaults without changing the radius, the color tokens, the typography, the spacing scale. shadcn is a starting point, not a destination.
-The teams using shadcn well (Linear's internal tools, Resend's marketing, Cal.com) have extensively customized the theme tokens.
-The teams using it badly accept the defaults and ship.
+The slop is in *unmodified* shadcn: using its defaults without changing the radius, the color tokens, the typography, the spacing scale. shadcn is a starting point, not a destination.
+The teams using shadcn well (Resend's marketing, Cal.com) have rewritten the theme tokens; the teams using it badly accept the defaults and ship.
+How a single library came to dominate a category, and how that pattern rhymes with Bootstrap before it, is the subject of the design monoculture: from Bootstrap to shadcn.

 Tailwind blue (#3b82f6) adoption on indexed marketing sites